otienolwanga/r_cancerpredictor/README.md

 # r_cancerpredictor
-This repositpory contains information on how to perform cancer prediction in R.
+This repositpory contains information on how to perform cancer prediction in **R**.

 ## Project Outline
 * Introduction